 I am going to talk a bit about what the bill does, and then I am going to turn to some of the concerns that Ms Crozier highlighted.
-I have also received some correspondence from the College of Intensive Care Medicine of Australia and New Zealand and the Australian College of Critical Care Nurses.
+I have also received some correspondence from the College of Intensive Care Medicine of Australia and New Zealand and the ACCC.
 I have read that correspondence as well; however, I will come back to that.